My ISP Dreamhost tweeted about Google AdSense recently.

 How’s your traffic?

-Why do I say you need to be getting at least 400 users per day?
+I’m guessing your website needs to be getting at least 400 users per day to make money with AdSense.
 Because that’s how SoccerMovieMom.com qualified for an AdSense account in the first place.
 At the time, my site was pretty new and getting maybe 10 hits per day.
-But Dreamhost announced SoccerMovieMom.com in its monthly newsletter, and suddenly my site had > 400 hits in one day for about 2-3 days.
+But Dreamhost announced SoccerMovieMom.com in its monthly newsletter, and suddenly my site had more than 400 hits per day for about 2-3 days.
 My AdSense account was immediately activated, I assume by an algorithm.

 Which tells you that Google AdSense knew 5 years ago that 400 hits was some kind of threshold for accepting you as a publisher, so that both sides would make money.